yandex-maps-unofficial/vue-yandex-map/docs/en/guide/Map.md

 You can assign a class to parent element of map via attribute `ymap-class`.
 If this attribute is not specified the element will be assign an attribute `style="width: 100%; height: 100%;"`.<br>

 All markers are added to the map via `GeoObjectCollection` by default, but if there is a huge count of markers, the map rendering will take a lof of time even when markers grouping to clusters.
-In this case, it is recommended to use `ObjectManager` and assign the attribute of map `useObjectManager`, but then you lose the opportunity to specify to each markers `callback`.<br>
+In this case, it is recommended to use `ObjectManager` and assign the attribute of map `useObjectManager`, but then you lose the opportunity to listen events by each marker.<br>

 The attributes `coords`, `bounds` and `zoom` are observable.
 The map is react if these attributes are changing.